bullfest/kompiler-course/lab2.md

 * Your compiler should terminate with exit code `1` in case the lexer detected errors.
 See method `Reporter.terminateIfErrors`.

-* **Update 28 Feb 2017:** The grammar of Punkt0 has been updated.
-The
-  definition of non-terminal *MainDeclaration* has been changed (a) to ensure Punkt0 is a valid subset of Scala, and (b) to permit local variable declarations.
-No new tokens have been introduced, however.

 ## Code stubs

 We provide code stubs for your project.
 Your task is to complete the